Skip to main content

 Nerve pain in knee commonly occurs after surgery, particularly knee replacement.
 In this procedure, your healthcare provider stretches the outside nerves of the affected knee.
 It could result in weakness in the ankle, also known as “foot drop.”

-Apart from peroneal and sciatic nerves, multiple sensory nerves run through the inside and outside of your knees.
-These nerves can get irritated because of knee braces, pressure, or incisions during surgery.
+Apart from peroneal and sciatic nerves, multiple sensory nerves run inside and outside your knees.
+During surgery, these nerves can get irritated by knee braces, pressure, or incisions.
 Bow-legged knees can also stretch these nerves, causing pain.

 Some common causes of knee nerve pain are: